Regis-University-Data-Science/Useful-Data-Science/README.md

 # Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/vinta/awesome-python/blob/master/CONTRIBUTING.md) first.

-I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/vinta/awesome-python/pulls) by adding :+1: to them.
-Pull requests will be merged when their votes reach **20**.

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@vinta](https://twitter.com/vinta) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me: `mbusch@regis.edu` or open an issue on GitHub.